better-internet/radworks-docs/docs/getting-started.md

 ### Add the remote helper to your shell
-To publish code to the Radicle network via the Upstream client, you first have to add the [Radicle git remote helper][rg] to your shell configuration.
+To publish code to the Radicle network via the Upstream client, you first have to add the Radicle _git remote helper_ to your shell configuration.

 - Add `export PATH="$HOME/.radicle/bin:$PATH"` to your shell configuration
 - Restart your shell